MerelyAPseudonym/calva/docs/site/getting-started.md

 # Getting Started

-Depending on wether you want to just start a Clojure REPL or you have a project you want to work with, getting started looks similar but a bit different.
+Depending on whether you want to just start a Clojure REPL or you have a project you want to work with, getting started looks similar but a bit different.
 Regardless, you need to install Calva in VS Code.

 ## There's a ”Getting Started” REPL